fattorib/Flax-ResNets/Readme.md

 - XLA is more finicky than CUDA, had to update CUDA

 - JAX defaults to different indice ordering for Convolutions

+- With a few small changes, dataloading can be handled via pytorch

+- OOM errors are odd

+- Not super clear how GPU use works